gfilicetti/gke-github-deployment/README.md

 1. Run the `terraform` CLI on the command line directly.
 [See instructions here.](./terraform/README.md)

 2. Use a GitHub Action to run all the Terraform configuration files.
 [See instructions here.](./github-actions/README.md)

+## Building Container Images

+Instructions for building container images can be [found here](./containers/README.md).

+## Kueue

+Kueue is a Kubernetes-native system that manages job quotas by determining when jobs should wait, start, or be preempted.

+Instructions for setting up Kueue in your environment can be [found here](./examples/kueue/README.md).

+## Batch Compute Jobs
+For one-time or routine batch processing, the [Compute Engine Batch](https://cloud.google.com/batch/docs/create-run-job) service can be used to define a job template, setup quota, schedule 1-N jobs, clean up, and monitor/troubleshoot jobs as they run.

+Instructions for setting up Batch Compute Jobs in your environment can be [found here](./examples/batch-compute-jobs/README.md).